puppetlabs/puppetlabs-apache/README.md

 - Listened-to ports
 - `/etc/make.conf` on FreeBSD and Gentoo

-On Gentoo, this module depends on the [`gentoo/puppet-portage`][] Puppet module.
-Note that while several options apply or enable certain features and settings for Gentoo, it is not a [supported operating system][] for this module.

-> **Note**: This module modifies Apache configuration files and directories and purges any configuration not managed by Puppet.
+> **Warning**: This module modifies Apache configuration files and directories and purges any configuration not managed by Puppet.
 Apache configuration should be managed by Puppet, as unmanaged configuration files can cause unexpected failures.
+>

-To temporarily disable full Puppet management, set the [`purge_configs`][] parameter in the [`apache`][] class declaration to false.
-We recommend using this only as a temporary means of saving and relocating customized configurations.
+>To temporarily disable full Puppet management, set the [`purge_configs`][] parameter in the [`apache`][] class declaration to false.
+We recommend this only as a temporary means of saving and relocating customized configurations.

 ### Beginning with Apache